-As the owner and CEO of a rapidly growing IT staffing firmyou have many hats to wear but the core focus should always be on scaling the business for long-term sustainable growth.
+As the owner and CEO of a rapidly growing IT staffing firm you have many hats to wear but the core focus should always be on scaling the business for long-term sustainable, predictable revenue growth.
 That includes hiring a sales leader who can scale the sales organization.
 One of your tasks is coming up with the right compensation plan for your sales leader.

 As most owners have discovered, sales management compensation is often a delicate balancing act.
 If you pay too little you risk struggling to recruit and retain top talent, the kind of talent that can take your IT staffing firm to the next level.
-If you pay too much however, you will likely struggle to scale because of the expense and/or lack of proper incentives.
+If you pay too much however, you will likely struggle to scale because of the expense and/or lack aof proper incentives.
 The key of course, is to find a happy middle ground — a place where your entire sales organization feels motivated to deliver results that fuel sustainable growth.
-Here are some best practices to consider when structuring compensation plans for your Sales VP.
+Here are some tips and best practices for structuring your sales leaders compensation plan.

 Before digging into the details for structuring your Sales VP’s compensation plan you first must understand what you need when you need it.
 Customers ask me all the time, “Dan, what is the best way to structure the compensation plan for my sales manager?”
 The answer depends on the growth stage of your company and what your specific goals are.
 For the purposes of this blog post, I’m going to share ideas for structuring a sales leader’s compensation plan for an IT staffing firm under $20M in revenue.
 I will refer to this as the customer acquisition growth phase.
 The reason for this is because most firms under $20M are getting 80% or more of their revenue from just a couple of key accounts.
 Naturally, they're in customer acquisition mode.

 Establish Meaningful Business Objectives and Tie Them to Your Compensation Plan